sri-arjuna/yassi/README.md

 To apply this to your project, simply place 'configure' in your projects root directory.

-All its required configuration is done in a new file 'configure.cfg' your create.
+All its required configuration is done in a new file **configure.cfg** your create.

 First of all, you need to name it with: